What are your hours?

 What is my pin number?

 Your pin number is the last four (4) digits of the phone number you provided when creating your library card.
-You can find out here how to change it.
+Call the Circulation desk at (978) 373-1586 x603 to reset it.

 How can I reserve books or renew items from home?

-Does it cost anything to rent a video or DVD?
+Does it cost anything to check out a DVD?

-No. If the video/DVD is returned late, we charge $2.00 per video/DVD per day.
-Videos/DVDs check out for 7 days, and can be renewed one time as long as no holds are on the item.
+No. DVDs can be checked out for 7 days, and can be renewed one time as long as no holds are on the item.

 What are your late fees?